interledger-deprecated/tutorials/letter-shop/index.md

 1. Connect to an account and monitor it for incoming payments
 1. Start a web server to accept letter requests
 1. Process a request, store the result, and provide the customer with details of how to pay for the request and get the result
-1. Process an incoming payment related to a previous request, and provide payer with details of how to perform request again using proof-of-payment token
+1. Process an incoming payment related to a previous request, and provide payer with the data required to perform request again using a proof-of-payment token
-1. Process a request with an attached proof-of-payment token, and return the originally generated result
+1. Process a request containing a proof-of-payment token, and return the originally generated result

 ### Client